TBleess/Website_New/pages/9_Not_in_Menu/demography_summit_2019.md

 ### Summit Evaluation
 We are collecting Summit evaluations online this year.
+Please complete the evaluation by clicking [here.](https://docs.google.com/a/state.co.us/forms/d/e/1FAIpQLSeN5On2ipeWYmdwOVgTLkzF4eER_l82R6d-lxOZ2VL4O6Z46w/closedform)
-Please return to this page to complete your evaluation after 4:00 p.m. on  November 1, 2019.
+The evaluation form will accept responses after 4:00 p.m. on  November 1, 2019.

 ### Questions?
 Please contact Adam Bickford at [adam.bickford@state.co.us](mailto:adam.bickford@state.co.us) if you have any questions.